Mapping stacks and categorical notions of properness: Quasi-coherent complexes on prestacks

-\begin{rem} Note that $\QC(\X)$ is an $\infty$-category, and does \emph{not} denote the usual abelian category of quasi-coherent sheaves on the functor $\X$.
-Nevertheless, one also has the symmetric monoidal (abelian) category $\QC(\X)^{\heart}$ given by the heart of the $t$-structure.
+One can also consider the Kan extension of $R \mapsto (R\mod)^\heart$, the usual abelian category of quasi-coherent sheaves, which we denote $\QC^\heart(\X)$.
+In contrast, let $\QC(\X)^{\heart}$ denote the symmetric monoidal abelian category given by the heart of the $t$-structure.
 Since pullback is right $t$-exact, there is a truncation functor